 Unsex Me Here

-• This is a famous and often misunderstood line from Macbeth (Act 1, Scene 5), spoken by the unforgettable Lady Macbeth, who says:
+• This is a famous and often misunderstood passage from Macbeth (Act 1, Scene 5), spoken by the unforgettable Lady Macbeth, who says:

 The raven himself is hoarse